 Jamie experienced significant neglect in the first six months of his life, and his carers say that at first he was withdrawn and didn't cry to be picked up.
 However, they have gained his confidence and now he recognises everyone and laughs and smiles to gain their attention.

-Jamie does have some health issues, all of which are under the supervision of specialists and would be discussed further with a social worker.
+Jamie does have some health issues, all of which are under the supervision of specialists.